 Bella, Oliver, Oreo, Max… when thinking of adopting a pet, many people spend a lot of time thinking about a name.
 However, fewer people really think about the costs that come with owning a pet.
 Unfortunately, this often results in returning or abandoning the animal.
 Read on to learn about the expenses to consider before adopting a pet.

 One way to acquire a pet is through adoption.
+Pets can be adopted from your local humane society, animal care and control centers, ASPCA adoption centers, and PetSmart or Petco.
+There are many animals that are in need of a great home and you could give them just that!
 Adoption fees can be as low as $50, but there is no limit to the amount they can increase.
 Depending on the animal, fees and adoption rates are going to differ.
 Adopting can be pricey if you are in certain locations or looking for a sought after breed, type, or age of animal.

 First Year Expenses